spxbhuhb/zakadabar-stack/doc/changelog/Next.md

 **added**

 - `ZkTable.exportFiltered` when true, CSV export includes only the filtered rows #84
+- `ZkTabContainerStyles.tabBackgroundColor` CSS parameter

 **changed**

+- `ZkTabContainer`
-- `ZkTabContainer` tab background is now the theme default background, see [Tab Container Background](/doc/cookbook/browser/tabcontainer/background/recipe.md) #81
+    - tab background is now the theme default background, see [Tab Container Background](/doc/cookbook/browser/tabcontainer/background/recipe.md) #81
+    - now has a `styles` parameter, defaults to `zkTabContainerStyles`

 **fixed**

 - `ZkTable` boolean and extension columns now export their values #83
 - `ZkForm` entity select does not show "not selected" #82
+- `ZkSecretVerificationField` now sets touched properly #78

+## Lib: Accounts

+**changed**

+- password change validation now shows a toast if the verification is invalid

 ## Cookbook